Top of pageSkip to main content

 Bike rentals can be for an individual semester or an entire academic year.
 Visit the link below for more information and services related to biking at Emory.

-Emory shuttles offer a quick and convenient way to get around campus and beyond.
+Emory shuttles offer a free, quick, and convenient way to get around campus and beyond.

-Every semester the College Council schedules Experience Shuttles to take students to exciting events and places in and around the Metro Atlanta area.
+Every semester the College Council schedules Experience Shuttles to take students for free to exciting events and places in and around the Metro Atlanta area.

 MARTA provides an extensive bus and rail system to meet the transportation needs of the Atlanta region.
 Emory routes include Route 6, Route 19, Route 36, and Route 816!